MockingbirdME/game_md/core_rules/03 - strains.md

 ## Primary strains:

 #### Centari
-So similar to Sapeen that, but for their dusky skin, they would be mistaken for them; they are in fact so similar that they are capable of interbreeding though the offspring produced of these cross strain unions are always mules.
+So similar to Sapeen that, but for their dusky skin, they could be mistaken for them; they are in fact so similar that they are capable of interbreeding though the offspring produced of these cross strain unions are always mules.

-**Physical Appearance:** Centari have dusky skin and tightly curled sandy to dark brown hair atop their heads, though they sport little body or facial hair.
-Females average five and a half feet with males being slightly taller and broader.
-Most Centari have green or hazel eyes, though blue and orange are not unheard of, and many have faces dotted with tiny freckles.
+**Physical Appearance:** Centari have dusky skin and tightly curled sandy to dark brown or black hair atop their heads, though they sport little body or facial hair.
+Males and females are of about the same height averaging a little over 5 1/2 feet tall though males are generally broader and more thickly built.
+Centari eyes are brightly colored blues, greens, purples, and yellows and appeared to sparkle in the light like polished gemstones.
+Many Centari have bodies and faces dotted with tiny freckles.

 **Origin:** The Centari’s oral history goes back millennia yet they have only existed on Flax for a handful of generations.
-They appeared through an arcane portal the scale of which had never been seen before, and has never been seen since.
+They appeared through an arcane portal the scale of which had never been seen before or since.
 The Centari claim to be the only remnants of a once great network of tribes that roamed a great plain thousands of miles across.
 Their nation was besieged by some kind of demon that arrived with iron and flame, they lost battle after battle for a dozen years as their civilization was reduced to ruin.
-Fearing for the survival of their species the remaining Centari tribes banded together; their mages lead by the great sorcerer Yiru, known as The Sacrifice, worked together, and gave their lives, to summon forth the arcane power used to produce the portal that brought the Centari to Flax.
+Fearing for the survival of their species the remaining Centari tribes banded together; their mages led by the great sorcerer Yiru, known as The Sacrifice, worked together, and gave their lives, to summon forth the arcane power used to produce the portal that brought the Centari to Flax.
+The Centari had no concept of gods before they arrived on Flax and generally consider their worship silly and foolish.

+**Family/Social Structure** Centari live, mostly, in tribes that migrate throughout the year.
+These tribes are made up of several hundred, or thousand, Centari all of whom share a tribal name.
+It's not uncommon for two, or more, members of the same tribe, and same sex, to share their lives together but Centari spouses of the opposite sex only occur between members of different tribes at which point the male will leave their tribe to live with their new spouse.
+All children in a tribe live with their mothers, and their mother's partners, but spend the day being raised by the tribal elders and not their parents.

+**Breeding** Centari females become fertile during adolescence but are not considered to be of breeding age until their 25th year.
+A Centari female of breeding age may invite a male from another tribe to their bed; this act is not considered a breach of any spousal bonds either party may have.
+Centari almost always produce two offspring, called foals, at a time.

+**Place in Society** Centari are uncommon outside of The Tribelands but when they do choose to leave they are generally welcome elsewhere, especially if they bring breedable horses with them.

+**Naming Conventions** Centari children are given two honorary names, one dictating how many times their mother has foaled and one the season they are named in, a proper name, and their tribe's name on the first season's eve after their birth.
+Birth order names starting with the name given to a mother's first foal(s) are: Pharri, Sareesh, Teya, Furan, Urna, Inego, Romi, and Le for any children born after their mother's seventh foaling.
+Season names are Nue for spring, Var for summer, Si for autumn, and Dis for winter.

 **Size:** 5